leils/populationcycles_port/populationcycles_p5/README.md

 ## Credit

 This is a P5.js port of a Processing simulation.
-The original Processing code was converted to JavaScript using P5.js.
+The original Processing code was converted to JavaScript using P5.js, mostly by Cursor.

-## License

-This project is free to use for educational purposes.